Experience world-class eco-luxury among Sri Lanka’s tea plantations – read on for my Madulkelle review.

 I stayed at Madulkelle Tea & Eco Lodge as a paying customer, the opinions on Yogawinetravel.com are, and always will be, my own!

-This article contains an affiliate link.
-If you choose to book using this link, I will earn a small commission at no extra cost to you.
-Thank you for supporting my website by using this link, I only recommend products or services that I have personally used & hotels I have stayed at and loved.
+This article contains affiliate links.
+If you choose to book using these links, I will earn a small commission at no extra cost to you.
+Thank you for supporting my website by using these links.